Progressive Conservative Party of Canada: Clark–Mulroney era

 The second major factor leading to the Mulroney government's demise was that the party's base in Quebec came from Quebec nationalists, who withdrew their support after the failure of the Meech Lake and Charlottetown accords.
 Many Quebec Tories, including a number of Members of Parliament (MPs), left the party to form the Bloc Québécois with like-minded Liberals.

-The third major factor was the rise of western alienation in the four provinces of western Canada as a result of attempts by both Tories and Liberals to woo Quebec.
+The third major factor was the rise of western alienation in the four provinces of western Canada as a result of attempts by both Tories and Liberals to favour Quebec.
 Western Canadians turned their support to the Reform Party of Canada and later to its successor, the Canadian Alliance.
-Poor by-election results in Beaver River, Chambly, Laurier—Sainte-Marie, Oshawa and York North solidified the PC decline.
+Badults in Beaver River, Chambly, Laurier—Sainte-Marie, Oshawa and York North solidified the PC decline.